rotki/docs/usage_guides/introduction.md

 ### Sync Data

-Refer to the [sync-data-with-rotki-server](#) section to understand how the premium subscription works with multiple accounts/devices and how to sync your data with the Rotki server.
+Refer to the [Sync data with rotki server](#sync-data-with-rotki-server) section to understand how the premium subscription works with multiple accounts/devices and how to sync your data with the Rotki server.
 Syncing is disabled by default.

 ### Important Considerations

 - **User Database vs. Global Database**: Syncing only involves the user database, not the global database.
 - **Global Database**: Contains all assets data, global address book for names, and historical prices.
 It’s recommended to manually move this database as well.
-It is located in the [rotki data directory](#).
+It is located in the [rotki data directory](/usage_guides/data_directory).

-Alternatively, you can use the [export-import-user-assets](#) function instead of moving the entire global database.
+Alternatively, you can use the [Exporting and importing user asset](/usage_guides/customization.html#exporting-and-importing-user-assets) function instead of moving the entire global database.

 ## Use an Account from a Different Installation